Update: There is a bug which slipped in all of

 is always inserted by the evaluator.
 Here's the code for the

-new make_lambda
+new make_lambda:

 function make_lambda(env, exp) {